Skip to main content

 }

-To verify that the update was successful, query for all the contacts by executing the curl statement shown before.
+To verify the update worked, query for all contacts by running the curl statement from before.

-This only produces an '200 OK' HTTP message:
+This produces only a ‘200 OK’ HTTP message:

 HTTP/1.1 200 OK